Taldou District

 Taldou District (منطقة تلدو) is a district of the Homs Governorate in central Syria.
-Administrative centre is the town of Taldou.
+Administrative centre is the City of Taldou.
 The Northwestern Quadrant of the District is within Wadi al-Nasara, an Antiochian Greek Orthodox population region and cultural area.
 Krak Des Chevaliers, a famous Crusader Castle, is in the northwesternmost edge of the district.

 The district was formed in 2010 from three sub-districts formerly belonging to Homs District.
 At the 2004 census, these sub-districts had a total population of 90,139.

 Sub-districts

 The district of Taldou is divided into three sub-districts or nawāḥī (population as of 2004):